Write us

 Additional Items for the Salkantay Trek:

-• Small personal towels for face and hand cleaning
+• Small personal towels for cleaning your face and hands

 • Drinking water during the Salkantay Trek